Category Archives: Satirical Films

 The conclusion also is unclear.
 When one character appears to murder another, a third character vanishes.
 Naming the characters would ruin the story but suffice it to say one may wonder if the entire film was a dream.

-He gradually became my favorite character of the three whereas in a conventional film he would be the one not to root for.
+He gradually becomes my favorite character of the three whereas in a conventional film, he would be the one not to root for.

 Larry Cohen, well-known for the low-budget campy circuit, creates a perplexing project with added black comedy.
 The rat, the chatty girl, the X-Ray lady, everyone in the film is wacko!